How to Create an SEO Strategy for Your Small Business

 Free Keyword Research Tools

 There are several free or cheap keyword research tools available.
 Google Trends, Ahrefs and Chat GPT are three options, and they will help you get started.
+I use SE Ranking, which allows my clients to benefit from keyword research that is based on recent, detailed data and in-depth insights that you cannot get using free tools.

 Keyword Allocation

-Step 3: Essential On-Page SEO
+Step 4: Essential On-Page SEO

 This next bit sounds a bit technical, but it’s actually basic SEO and you can absolutely DIY it.
 Every page on your website needs an SEO title, an SEO description (also known as meta titles and descriptions) and a h1 (header 1) tag.